 Photo Essay: The Manzanar War Relocation Center

-One of the places highlighted in Page’s piece is Manzanar National Historic Site in eastern California, where 10,000 Japanese Americans – viewed as a threat by the federal government -- were forcibly relocated and interned during World War II.
+One of the places highlighted in Page’s piece is Manzanar National Historic Site in eastern California, where 10,000 Japanese Americans—viewed as a threat by the federal government—were forcibly incarcerated during World War II.

 In 1943, at the invitation of his friend, the camp’s director, Ralph Merritt, Ansel Adams came to Manzanar War Relocation Center to document the camp and the people interned there.
 His work is now preserved by the Library of Congress.
 Select photographs are displayed below.